Carolina College of Natural Health Sciences

 Drying recipe suitable for spring.

-Is Corn Spiced with Cumin & Coriander Good for My Ayurvedic Diet?
+Is Corn Spiced with Cumin & Coriander a Good Match for My Body?

 Find out by taking this free, easy quiz.
 You'll learn your body type, and whether 'Corn Spiced with Cumin & Coriander' is a good fit.
 Complete the basic quiz in 1 minute, or go deeper with additional quizzes at your own leisure to learn more about your body.